Connecting With Customers: Segmentation vs Personalization

 If the earlier sections have you excited to get started on email segmentation and personalization, you should know both of these strategies require you to collect the best customer data you can.

-Lead generation is a crucial aspect of email marketing — it involves attracting potential customers and capturing their information to build a targeted email list
+Lead generation is a crucial aspect of email marketing — it involves attracting potential customers and capturing their information to grow your email list

 Here are several effective methods of lead generation you can use: